DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 ![Retrieval-Augmented Generation](cover-image.png)

-**Large Language Models (LLMs) like GPT-4 don’t actually 'know' anything—they predict words based on old training data.
+**Large Language Models (LLMs) like GPT-4 don’t actually 'know' anything, they predict words based on old training data.
 Retrieval-Augmented Generation (RAG) changes that by letting AI pull in fresh, real-world knowledge before answering.**

 **RAG enhances LLMs by enabling them to retrieve relevant information from external sources before generating a response.
-Because LLMs rely on static training data and don’t update automatically, RAG gives them access to fresh, domain-specific, or private knowledge without the need for costly retraining.**
+Because LLMs rely on static training data and don’t update automatically, RAG gives them access to fresh, domain-specific, or private knowledge, without the need for costly retraining.**

 > **Let's explore how **RAG** works, why it is useful, and how it differs from traditional LLM prompting.**